rrumale/multitenant_indepth/manage-app/manage-app.md

-Observe that all Inserts into Tables with SHARING=DATA,METADATA and EXTENDED  options are successful in APP_ROOT.
+Observe that all Inserts into Tables with SHARING=DATA, METADATA and EXTENDED  options are successful in APP\_ROOT.

-20. ***UPGRADE the application APP01 in APP_PDB1 from 1.0 to 2.0***
+20. UPGRADE the application APP01 in APP_PDB1 from 1.0 to 2.0

 ````
 <copy>